tcostain98/Milestone1/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the 'types of training' section doesnt fully respond with the sizing of the device.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+-   On some mobile devices the 'about us' section doesnt fully respond with the sizing of the device meaning some sections seem squashed.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   HTML Validation - No heading for map, I felt this was not necessary but showing as error on validator.

 ## Deployment